ibm-js/deliteful/docs/master/StarRating.md

 - `max`: the maximum rating, that is also the number of stars to show.
 - `value`: the current value of the Rating.
 - `readOnly`: if false, the widget is editable and allows editing the value of the Rating by touching / clicking the stars
-- `name`: mandatory if using the star rating widget in a form, in order to have it value submited
+- `name`: mandatory if using the star rating widget in a form, in order to have its value submited
 - `disabled`: if true, the widget is disabled (its value will not be submited if it is included in a form)
 - `editHalfValues`: if the Rating is not read only, define if the user is allowed to set half values (0.5, 1.5, ...)
-- `allowZero`: true to allow setting a value of zero, false otherwise
+- `allowZero`: if false, the user is not allowed to set the value to 0 (default is true)

 <a name="styling"></a>
 ## Element Styling